sal1n/sal1n.github.io/_posts/2008-06-28-pity-this-busy-monster.md

 ultraomnipotence.
 We doctors know

-a hopeless case if — listen: there’s a hell of a good universe next door; let’s go”
+a hopeless case if — listen: there’s a hell of a good universe next door; let’s go"

 **~ E. E. Cummings**